smithy-lang/smithy-rs/design/src/rfcs/rfc0028_serialization_and_deserialization.md

 # Other Concerns
 ## Model evolution
-SDK will introduce new fields and it is possible that we may see new data types in future.
+SDK will introduce new fields and we may see new data types in the future.

 We believe that this will not be a problem.

 ### Introduction of New Fields
 Most fields are `Option<T>` type.
-When user de-serializes data written for a format before the new fields were introduced, new field will be assigned with `None` type.
+When the user de-serializes data written for a format before the new fields were introduced, new fields will be assigned with `None` type.

 If a field isn't `Option`, `serde` uses `Default` trait unless a custom de-serialization/serialization is specified to generate data to fill the field.
 If the new field is not an `Option<T>` type and has no `Default` implementation, we must implement a custom de-serialization logic.

-In case of serilization, introduction of new fields will not be an issue unless the data format requires a schema. (e.g. parquet, avro) However, this is outside the scope of this RFC.
+In the case of serialization, the introduction of new fields will not be an issue unless the data format requires a schema. (e.g. parquet, avro) However, this is outside the scope of this RFC.

 ## Introduction of New Data Type
 If a new field introduces a new data type, it will not require any additional work if the data type can derive `serde` traits.

-If the data cannot derive `serde` traits on it's own, then we have two options.
+If the data cannot derive `serde` traits on its own, then we have two options.
 To clarify, this is the same approach we took on `Data Type to skip` section.
 1. skip
    We will simply skip serializing/de-serializing.
 However, we may need to implement custom serialization/de-serialization logic if a value is not wrapped with `Option`.
 2. custom serialization/de-serialization logic
    We can implement tailored serialization/de-serialization logic.

-Either way, we will mention this on the generated docs to avoid suprising users.
+Either way, we will mention this on the generated docs to avoid surprising users.

 e.g.
 ```rust